In-home nursing care is a wonderful way to allow a loved one to convalesce, heal or receive quality care in the comfort of their own home.

 IN THIS ARTICLE

-At the top of the list is verifying licensure and certification.
-However, you will also want to make sure the nurses taking care of your loved ones are compassionate, gentle, trustworthy, timely, organized and proactive.
+At the top of the list is verifying the licensure and certification of the health care agency.
+However, you will also want to make sure the nurses taking care of your loved ones are compassionate, gentle, trustworthy, timely, organized, and proactive.

 Below are eight questions we feel are essential when looking for a home nursing agency to meet your needs.